zhengtaoxiao/Single-Cell-Metabolic-Landscape/README.md

 Rscript GeneSignature-of-Low_OXPHOS_Glycolysis_Hypoxia.R head_neck
 cd ..
 ```
-In this step, the PCA and GSEA analysis will be performed to investigate the metabolic pathway heterogeneity across cells in malignant and non-malignant cells.
-The scatter plots will compare activities of OXPHOS, glycolysis and response to hypoxia in single malignant cells and cultured cell lines from CCLE database.
-The gene signatures in cells with low OXPHOS/glycolysis/hypoxia activity will be identified and stored as the text files, which can be used as the input of GO analysis on the website: http://metascape.org
+In this step, the PCA and GSEA analysis will be performed to investigate the metabolic pathway heterogeneity across single cells in malignant and non-malignant cell populations.
+The scatter plots will be performed to compare activities of OXPHOS, glycolysis and response to hypoxia in single malignant cells and cultured cell lines from CCLE database.
+The gene signatures in single cells with low OXPHOS/glycolysis/hypoxia activity will be identified and stored as the text files, which can be used as the input of GO analysis on the website: http://metascape.org

-Metabolic features of cell subtypes
+Metabolic features of nonmalignant cell subtypes
 -----------------------------------
 ``` bash
 cd 7-MetabolicFeatures